RiccardoRobb/AWS-Academy-Cloud-Foundations/README.md

 # Module 1

-Cloud computing is the on-demand delivery of IT resources via the internet with a *"pay-as-you-go"* pricing.
+Cloud computing is the on-demand delivery of IT resources via the internet with a *pay-as-you-go* pricing.

 Almost anything you can implement with traditional IT can be implemented as an AWS cloud computing service.